-I spend my days blogging in my basement and driving my kids around in a smelly minivan with manual doors.
-I have three kids, one son from in vitro, one daughter from Ethiopia adopted as a toddler, and one daughter from Latvia adopted as a nine-year-old.
+I spend my days working in the basement and driving my kids around in a smelly minivan with manual doors.
+After a five-year battle with infertility and a long stint as a human lab rat, I finally held my baby and took on the title of Mom.
+Now I have three kids, one son from in vitro, one daughter from Ethiopia adopted as a toddler, and one daughter from Latvia adopted as a nine-year-old.
 Our family has formed in the most unexpected of ways.
 I could not have seen any of this coming, and I love it all so much.
 But it’s been a road, so I wrote a book about that, too, It’s Not Fair: Learning to Love the Life You Didn’t Choose (Zondervan).

 I love to laugh and use humor as a coping strategy for life’s unexpected twists.
 If you read something and think, “I can’t believe she said that,” I was probably kidding.
 I started blogging on here in 2009, and these days I split my time between writing blogs, writing books, interviewing fun guests on my podcast (Lighten Up with Melanie Dale), speaking at events and conferences, and, well, parenting.
 I have a teenager now.
 I’m turning 40.
 I don’t know what happened.

 But enough about me.
 What I really care about is you and your life.
 Otherwise, I’d just be journaling in a notebook.
 Drop me a note, reach out on social media, and hey, thanks for stopping by.